-1. Remove the yeast packet from under the lid of the can of Brewing Extract (you won’t be using this), then place the unopened cans and BrewMax LME - Pale in hot tap water.
+1. Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened cans and BrewMax LME - Pale in hot tap water.

 2. Place 2 packets of the Cascade pellet hops into a hop sack tying them closed, then trim away excess material.

 3. Place the Oat Flakes into a muslin sack tying it closed, then trim away excess material.

 3. Using the measuring cup, pour 8 cups of water into your clean 4-quart or larger pot.
 Bring this water to a temperature of 155, add in the oat flakes and steep for 20 minutes at 155 degrees.

 4. When done, rinse oat flakes with 1-cup of hot water then discard.
 Add 1 BrewMax LME - Pale and bring it to a boil.
 Stir to keep from scorching.

 6. Once the solution is safely boiling add in your hopsack, allow this mixture to boil for 60 minutes stirring occasionally.

 6. While waiting for the boil to finish (step 4) place the 2 packets of Amarillo and 1 packet of Centennial pellet hops into the remaining hop sack, tie it closed and then trim excess material.
 (For the remaining ½ of packet store in a Ziplock bag in the freezer.
 You want as little air as possible in the bag.
 You will use the remaining packet during dry-hopping.)

 8. Once 60 minutes has passed (step 4), add the second hop sack with 2 packets of Amarillo and 1 packet of Centennial Hops.
 Then remove the pot from heat.

 10. Fill your fermenter with cold tap water to the mark 1 on the back.
 If using any other fermenter this would be approximately 1 gallon of water.